Bushido: Edo (1603–1868)

-The kashoki was important with promulgating the bushido spirit among the common population.
-Thus it was written for commoners, not warriors.
+The kashoki was important in promulgating the bushido spirit among the common population.
+Thus, it was written for commoners, not warriors.
 Its accessibility made it very popular, because it was written in kana (hiragana and katakana) rather than kanji which can be read by people with elementary school reading skills.
 There were many editions which had major influence on the behavior of commoners such as adults, adolescents, women and generations.

 Master swordsman Miyamoto Musashi's life exemplifies bushido.
 Musashi (1584–1645) wrote The Book of Five Rings (Gorin no Sho) around 1643.
-It consists of five volumes (Earth, Water, Fire, Wind and Void).
+It consists of five volumes (Earth, Water, Fire, Wind, and Void).
 The Book of Earth describes the general framework of bushidō.
 For example: apply skills in any situation, always carry two swords, learn how to effectively use the lance, naginata, bow and arrow, and guns.
 A daimyo should know the strength of his troops and how to properly deploy them.
-Devote yourself to training to master a way, avoid evil acts and thoughts, broaden perspectives with arts and knowledge about different professions, make objective judgments etc.
+Devote yourself to training to master a way, avoid evil acts and thoughts, broaden perspectives with arts and knowledge about different professions, make objective judgments, etc.

 In 1685, the ukiyo-e book Kokon Bushidō ezukushi (古今武士道絵つくし, "Images of Bushidō Through the Ages") by artist Hishikawa Moronobu (1618–1694) was published.
 It features heroic popular tales of samurai warriors with simple descriptions per artwork.
-The title includes the word bushido and it was meant for children which shows that it had spread among the general population.
+The title includes the word bushido, and it was meant for children, which shows that it had spread among the general population.

 The Chinese politician Dai Jitao (1891–1949) attended Nihon University's law program in 1907.
 He was fluent in Japanese and learned about bushido.
 Dai criticized the supposedly violent nature of the traditional Japanese feudal class structure before the Meiji period.
 Dai said the samurai brutally exploited the class structure to abuse and kill people below them in the social order (and biasedly claimed the opposite for Chinese society as peace-loving).
 According to Dai, after Confucianism became influential in the 17th century, it brought ideas of benevolence and humanity that pacified the cruel samurai and set Japan upon the course to become a modern and civilized society.
 Dai also appreciated aspects of the samurai.
-For example Dai said: Japan continued to benefit from their spirit of self-sacrifice, selfless loyalty, and—after Confucianism was introduced—compassion.
-Dai blamed the problems of modern Japan (post-Meiji restoration) due to the loss of samurai virtues when the former merchant class gained power and large corporations started to steer government policy.
-Dai said after the samurai class was heavily influenced by Confucian ideals of compassion, their bushido became essentially a "life of blood and tears", because they selflessly shed blood for their lords and cried tears of compassion for farmers and other lower class people.
+For example, Dai said: Japan continued to benefit from its spirit of self-sacrifice, selfless loyalty, and—after Confucianism was introduced—compassion.
+Dai blamed the problems of modern Japan (post-Meiji restoration) on the loss of samurai virtues when the former merchant class gained power, and large corporations started to steer government policy.
+Dai said after the samurai class was heavily influenced by Confucian ideals of compassion, their bushido became a "life of blood and tears essentially", because they selflessly shed blood for their lords and cried tears of compassion for farmers and other lower-class people.